 Loads that are daylight controlled, that operate only during the day or only at night take more work to predict.
 Because the number of hours of daylight changes daily, the load will change daily.
 Most simple power system designs are based on the highest daily power consumption.
 In the Northern Hemisphere, this occurs around December 21 for night-time loads and June 21 for daytime loads.
 The dates are reversed for the Southern Hemisphere.
 A more precise method is to create a computer program, or use a computer spreadsheet, to calculate the load for each day of the year, and then assess energy balance during the most demanding period of operation.

-Assuming that loads switch on or off at sunrise or sunset, the first step in determining daily loads is to calculate the number of hours of daylight or, conversely, the number of hours of darkness.
+Assuming that the loads switch on or off at sunrise or sunset, the first step in determining the daily loads is to calculate the number of hours of daylight or, conversely, the number of hours of darkness.
 The number of hours of daylight in a day, Hdaylight , is defined to be the number of hours between sunrise and sunset.
 The number of hours of darkness, Hdarkness ,is defined to be the number of hours between sunset and sunrise.
 Either of the following two equations can be used to calculate the number on hours of daylight.

 If all calculations are done in degrees then: